Increase Adoration in Your Diocese

 “When we participate in His loving presence, made present in the Eucharist, we begin to live with the same divine life that He shares with His heavenly Father” (Most Rev. Raymond Roussin, when he was Archbishop of Vancouver BC).

-Many thanks for the efforts of Canadian bishops to promote and generate more adoration, including in alphabetical order:
+Many thanks for the efforts of all bishops to promote and generate more adoration.

 This map of all of the dioceses of Canada is included here with the permission of the Canadian Conference of Catholic Bishops and is available on their website with links for each bishop at: http://www.cccb.ca/site/directory/map/en/dioceses_LR.php